freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-pass-an-object-as-a-functions-parameters.english.md

 ```

 This removes some extra lines and makes our code look neat.
-This has the added benefit of not having to manipulate an entire object in a function — only the fields that are needed are copied inside the function.
+This has the added benefit of not bringing an entire object in a function.
+When you call the function on an object (by passing the object's name as an argument), only a subset of the object's fields are copied inside the function—the fields that have been specified in the function definition.
 </section>

 ## Instructions